JeffHeon/Getting-and-Cleaning-Data/CodeBook.md

 Once we have one dataset for all this information, we will produce a tidy data set with a descriptive activity name instead of just a number, and present the average of each variable, broken down by subjects and activities.

+I'm using underscores in the tidy data set column names as it seems to be alright to do now: [hipsteR](http://kbroman.github.io/hipsteR/).